 Ft.
 Pierce, FL 34945

 The inmate ID# and housing location can be found on this website under " Jail & Inmate Info" then "Inmate Look up".
-Effective August 2, 2010, all incoming mail must be in the form of a post card.
+All incoming mail must be in the form of a post card.
 Legitimate legal and/or privileged mail is excluded from this policy.
 Post cards with computer generated pictures printed on them will be allowed.
 All incoming postcards received must meet the following criteria:

 Minimum size – 3.5 x 4.25